-- To find the URL for a view on Tableau Server or Tableau Online, click Share on the toolbar and select Copy Link from the Share View dialog box.
+- To find the URL for a view on Tableau Server or Tableau Cloud, click Share on the toolbar and select Copy Link from the Share View dialog box.
 For Tableau Public, copy the URL for the view from the address bar in your browser.

 - In Salesforce, use the options for the Tableau Visualization component to control the size of the view and whether you want to show the Tableau toolbar or any tabs for the view.

 You can also control when the Tableau Viz Lightning web component appears by selecting component visibility filters.
 For more information about the Set Component Visibility options, see Dynamic Lightning Pages(Link opens in a new window) in the Salesforce Help.